Latveria: Publication history

-Latveria first appeared in Fantastic Four Annual #2, published in 1964.
-Victor Von Doom is the ruler of Latveria.
+Latveria first appeared in Fantastic Four Annual #2, which was published in 1964.
+Victor von Doom is the ruler of Latveria.
 Though he has been dethroned a number of times, Victor has invariably managed to return to the throne of his country within a matter of months.

-Victor also has a council who obey him entirely.
-In Fantastic Four #536 in 2006, he killed his own Prime Minister for claiming control of Latveria in his absence and threatened to kill two other ministers if they failed to find the landing spot of Thor's hammer.
+Victor also has a Council who obeys him entirely.
+In Fantastic Four #536 in 2006, he killed his own Prime Minister for claiming control of Latveria in his absence and threatened to kill two other ministers if they failed to find the landing spot of Thor's hammer Mjölnir.

 Doctor Doom's style of rule can best be described as an absolute monarchy, as it was revealed that there is no legislature, and one minister boasted "Doctor Doom decides everything.
 His slightest whim is Latverian law!"
 It is shown Doom has devices throughout the Kingdom to watch his people and even has hidden weapons to prevent them leaving without his consent.
 In one story he is able to activate a force field around Latveria which prevents anybody leaving, though apparently it can be a defense against nuclear attack.